NYUAD-IM/Workshops/2017_02_05_WritingSounds/README.md

 This is an easy process, which can be done in the command line:
 1. Open the terminal (OSX) or the Console (Windows).
 2. Type in `which python`.
-3. If something similar to `/usr/bin/python` shows up, you're fine!
+3. If something similar to `/usr/bin/python` shows up, you're fine! (skip to step 5)
-4. If nothing shows up, please [download](https://www.python.org/downloads/) Python. use `python -m SimpleHTTPServer` for serving files, it is [built-in](https://milocast.com/pyhttp.html)
+4. If nothing shows up, please [download](https://www.python.org/downloads/) Python.
+5. In the Terminal, type in `python -m SimpleHTTPServer`.
+You should get a message similar to `Serving HTTP on 0.0.0.0 port 8000 ...`
+6. Open your browser, and type `localhost:8000` in your URL bar.